-Little People, Big Dreams: Muhammad Ali follows the impressive life of perhaps the world’s most famous boxer; from a small child with a dream, to ‘The Greatest of All Time’.
+Muhammad Ali (Little People, Big Dreams) follows the impressive life of perhaps the world’s most famous boxer; from a small child with a dream, to ‘The Greatest of All Time’.

 As a child growing up in Kentucky, Ali, (then Cassius Clay) had his bike stolen.
 Luckily, Ali’s anger caused by this event was noticed by a local police officer, who directed him towards boxing as a way of dealing with these feelings.
 The book reflects Ali’s journey through his professional boxing career, highlighting his passion, work ethic and intelligence.

 The real opportunity that this book provides is to show children the importance of dedication, emotional strength and building on your dreams from a young age.
-This is sure to provide them with the inspiration to start considering how they might make an impact on the world.
+This is sure to inspire them to start considering how they might make an impact on the world.